Polycystic Ovary Syndrome (PCOS)

 The exact cause of this disease is not known but the huge increases in recent years suggest a major environmental cause.
 The most likely culprit is hormone disrupting chemicals (often called “gender-benders”).
 Chemicals which disrupt hormones are widespread in the environment and have caused global problems with hormone disruption in wildlife.
 They can cause masculinising or feminising changes.
 For instance one third of male fish in British waters now show feminising sex changes.
 In PCOS the problem appears to be chemicals that mimic male hormones.

 A recent study compared 71 women with PCOS with 100 women without the disease and found that blood levels of an oestrogenic chemical called bisphenol A (BPA) were 60% higher in lean women with PCOS and 30% higher in obese women with PCOS (in obese women chemicals are more easily stored in the fat cells).
 What was interesting was that as the levels of BPA in the blood increased so did levels of testosterone and androstenedoine (an androgen) suggesting these chemicals were causing the disease.
 Rats exposed to BPA are known to develop cysts on their ovaries making this association even stronger.
-BPA is a chemical found in the plastics used to wrap food, in food-can linings, and in plastics such as those used for bottled water.
+BPA is a chemical found in the plastics used to wrap food, in food-can linings, the inside of kettles and in plastics such as those used for bottled water.
 Rigid plastics containing the recycling logo “7” will contain BPA.
 Microwaving food in plastic containers or with plastic covers can increase exposure.
 It is very unlikely that BPA is the only chemical to have this hormone disrupting property as it is well known that many chemicals can have masculinising effects.
 These include pesticides, most plastics and phthalates.

 Avoiding these chemicals as much as possible would be sensible.
 Once they are in the body they are difficult to get rid of, but exercise, saunas and fasting (usually on fresh juices) can help.
 Also see leaflet on Toxicity.